 Cons of a 6-month auto policy

 • More frequent premium recalculations: If you buy a year-long car insurance plan, your cost usually stays steady for the whole year unless you make changes like adding or removing a vehicle or driver.
-However, with a six-month policy that renews twice a year, you could see your premium fluctuate more frequently.
+However, with a six-month policy that renews twice a year, you could see your premium fluctuate more frequently — and with inflation driving up the cost of coverage across the board, those fluctuations could raise your costs.

 • Potential to forget renewal dates: When you purchase a 12-month policy, you have the option to pay for the entire expense of your policy for a full year upfront.
 When you have a six-month policy, you might be more likely to forget your renewal dates since they occur twice a year and could potentially miss a payment, causing a lapse in insurance coverage.

-• Possible missed discounts: If you are benefiting from a discount that you will no longer qualify for when your policy term ends, a six-month policy could mean losing those savings sooner than if you were locked in for a full year.
+• Possible missed discounts: If you are benefiting from a discount that only applies to a single policy term, a six-month policy could mean losing those savings sooner than if you were locked in for a full year.
 For example, a discount for new policyholders could provide more savings over a 12-month period.

 What is a 12-month auto insurance policy?